0xPARC/0xparc-intro-book/src/intro.typ

   about the solution besides that it's correct.
 - *Succinct*: the proof length is short (actually constant length).
 - *Non-interactive*: the protocol is not interactive.
-- *Argument of Knowledge*: a six-syllable synonym for "proof" that makes the acronym "SNARK" cuter and allows us to quote
-  #link("https://w.wiki/9fY8", "Lewis Carroll") repeatedly.
+- *Argument*: technically not a "proof," but we won't worry about the difference.
+- *of Knowledge*: the proof doesn't just show the system of equations has a solution;
+  it also shows that the prover knows one.

 So, you can think of these as generalizing something like a group signature scheme to authenticating any sort of transaction: